anonhostpi/Infrastructure-Host/docs/CLOUD_INIT_CONFIGURATION/OVERVIEW.md

 - Package installation (KVM, Cockpit, multipass)
 - Service enablement and firewall configuration

 The cloud-init configuration is embedded in the autoinstall `user-data` field rather than being a separate file.
-See [4.2 Autoinstall Configuration](../AUTOINSTALL_MEDIA_CREATION/AUTOINSTALL_CONFIGURATION.md) for the complete configuration.
+See [4.2 Autoinstall Configuration](../AUTOINSTALL_MEDIA_CREATION/AUTOINSTALL_CONFIGURATION.md) for the embedding process.

+## Next Steps

+After configuring cloud-init, proceed to [Chapter 6: Testing and Validation](../TESTING_AND_VALIDATION/OVERVIEW.md) to verify the configuration before deployment.